 In lieu of regional meetings, calls have been set up through GoToMeeting in order to focus on the response to COVID-19.
 The conversations will be focused on the board’s domain, but superintendents are encouraged to participate.

 See the strategies shared by school boards during the WSSDA COVID-19 networking calls.

 In a crisis, the quality of an information source is more critical than ever.
-WSSDA’s daily eClippings is now delivered seven days a week.
+WSSDA’s daily eClippings was temporarily delivered seven days a week.
 The service continues to provide links to the latest information shared by the Office of Superintendent of Public Instruction, State Board of Education and other state and national education and health organizations.

 In light of Governor Inslee’s March 24th proclamation, see WSSDA’s update on open public meetings.